 - Overexposure to specific environmental factors such as cigarette smoking, alcohol, marijuana or frequent exposure to heat such as hot tubs or saunas

 - Varicocele, an abnormal dilation of the veins which drains the testicle inside the scrotum.
-Varicoceles account for 40% of men being evaluated for infertility.
+40% of infertility in men is due to Varicoceles .

 Causes of Female Infertility: